Estimate Time6 min

 4. Save for future health care expenses with an HSA or FSA

 You can think of an HSA like a hybrid savings account.
 The money you contribute is earmarked for medical expenses and has no expiration date.
-Once you reach a certain balance, you can invest some of the funds for more growth potential.
+Many people tend to keep the amount of their deductible or out-of-pocket maximum in cash and invest beyond that for more growth potential, but there are no limits as to how much or little of it can you invest.

-The best part is that HSAs offer a triple tax benefit: you don't pay taxes on money you contribute, any part of the balance that's invested has tax-free growth potential, and money you take out is tax-free when you spend it on qualified medical expenses.2
+The best part is that HSAs offer a triple tax benefit: You don't pay taxes on money you contribute, any part of the balance that's invested has tax-free growth potential, and money you take out is tax-free when you spend it on qualified medical expenses.3

 Read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts or consider opening a Fidelity HSA

-5. Set aside cash to cover emergencies like car repairs, medical bills, or job loss
+5. Start setting aside cash to cover emergencies like car repairs, medical bills, or job loss

-Consider investing your cash in a money market fund or CD, which currently offer higher rates than most savings accounts: Help your cash work harder
+Consider investing your cash in a money market fund or high-interest savings account, which typically offer higher rates than most savings accounts: Help your cash work harder

-6. Try to get the full 401(k) match from your employer (if you have one)—it's like free money
+6. Try to get the full 401(k) match (if you have one) from your employer—it's like free money

 Let's say your employer matches 100% of your contributions, up to $3,000 a year.
 That means you need to contribute $3,000 to boost your 401(k) by $6,000.